Liz-ard7/61040-portfolio/assignments/pset2.md

 ### 2. Omitting names.
 The convention that allows names to be omitted when argument or result names are the same as their variable names is convenient and allows for a more succinct specification.
 Why isn’t this convention used in every case?

 Maybe you want to be more specific for certain cases, and rename things based on what they are used for, rather than what their argument/result is.
 For instance, for the register sync, the variable shortUrlSuffix is bound to nonce.
 Nonce can mean many different things, all it is is a randomly generated string that doesn't allow previous generations, which can be used for many things, like username generation, password generation, date generation, etc. Specifying that nonce, in this case, is referring to a shortUrlSuffix, makes it clear that it'll eventually be paired with the shortUrlBase variable.
 Not using this convention in all cases makes the code easier to understand.
+This is also not used because UrlShortening.register takes in shortUrlSuffix, so bounding nonce to shortUrlSuffix makes it clear what you are using nonce for and how that relates to UrlShortening's register action.
+On first glance someone might get it confused and think you're passing nonce for the base.

 ### 3. Inclusion of request.
 Why is the request action included in the first two syncs but not the third one?